Doing Business in Madagascar

 - The main sector of the Malagasy economy: agriculture

-- 3.6 million tons of rice (third African producer)
+- 3.6 million tonnes of rice (third African producer)

-- 1 million tons of cereals (maize, potato)
+- 1 million tonnes of cereals (maize, potato)

 - Fruits and vegetables.

 - Litchies: 70% share of the European market.
 The first world exporter.